wibeasley/r-package-skeleton/documentation-for-developers/initializing-package.md

 1. **Establish dev branch**

-    All the real work is here.
+    All the real work should be committed to this development branch.
 Pull the finished features in to the master branch with Pull Requests.

     Any changes that happen in the master, away from the dev, use [rebase](https://help.github.com/articles/about-git-rebase/) to update dev.